hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 In the past year, many working artists have shared their genuine anxiety and fear over what these "AI" technologies mean for their livelihoods and identities.
 The fear is real, and, as illustrated above, the concerns are not without precedent.

 What should be done to protect today's artists?
 I do not know, but I believe it is fundamentally a _labor_ issue, not an _art_ issue.
-New restrictions on how training data is used could slow down progress.
 Unfortunately, we here in the US do not have much of a social safety net, so, if you lose your employment for whatever reason, even just bad luck, you can really be out in the cold.
 How do we as a society protect artists and build better buffers against change?
+New restrictions on how training data use could slow down progress.
 Borrowing experience from past labor movements (particularly creative workers' unions) seems relevant here.
 For example, in the 1930s, some musicians' unions [secured a fund for performance musicians put out of work](https://timesmachine.nytimes.com/timesmachine/1929/11/17/92007058.html?pageNumber=164) by sound recording technology.
 I don't have much expertise or advice here to offer.
 Again, I suggest the book [_Chokepoint Capitalism_](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-cory-doctorow-and-rebecca-giblin/) as offering some useful suggestions here.

 Some working artists will be able to keep doing what they're doing.
 Others will see past the misleading hype about "creative AI", and recognize ways that new tools enhance their processes.
 The future of art is not people typing words into a text-box (we already have this with Image Search and Stock Photography), but artists integrating these tools into modified workflows.
 People with artistic skill and experience will be best positioned to use these new tools as they evolved, provided they take the time to learn.